codeseveneleven/typo3-solrtools/README.md

 Additionally, a SolrEntityInterface is available for Extbase Models to update the solr index of a record if it has been changed through extbase in the frontend (similar to EXT:slug_extbase )

 ## Changelog
+2.0.1
+- Support of TYPO3 v11-v12
+- SolrfilemetaCommand.php does not set 'enable_indexing' for files on hidden pages or pages with restricted FE user access anymore

 2.0.0
 - Support of TYPO3 v11-v12
 - SolrfilemetaCommand.php does not set 'enable_indexing' for files on hidden pages or pages with restricted FE user access anymore